A CRM (Customer Relationship Management) system is a software program that keeps track of all the data related to an organization’s affairs.

 - Overview their stock, track their goods, and refill in time

-- Keep a coherent conversation going with their client base or suppliers
+- Keep a coherent conversation going with their client base, suppliers, and partners

 - Easily introduce new employees or hand projects over to a colleague